Cramzzzberry/almost-material-plugin/README.md

 ```

 ## About the plugin
-The plugin's purpose is to help myself understand CSS more and to expose myself more to TailwindCSS plugin
+The plugin's purpose is to make myself learn more about CSS and to expose myself more to TailwindCSS plugin